oracle/graal/truffle/docs/InteropMigration.md

 ### Remove return type for TO_NATIVE

-The TO_NATIVE message was renamed to toNative in the InteropLibrary with the difference that it no longer returns a value, but avoid.
-From the experience in practice, we found that
+The TO_NATIVE message was renamed to toNative in the InteropLibrary with the difference that it no longer returns a value, but performs the native transition as a side-effect if supported by the receiver.
+This allows the caller of the message to simplify their code.
+We found that in no cases the toNative transition required to return a different value.
+The default behavior fo toNative was changed to not return any value.

 ### Minor Changes